University Hospitals Kidney Transplant Program Celebrates Over 50 Years of Excellent Service

 From our first transplant in 1968 until today, the Kidney Transplant Program at University Hospitals Transplant Institute celebrates decades of successful service to transplant patients in Northeast Ohio and across the country.

-Our leading-edge surgeons and transplant team are passionate about extending and improving the quality of life for patients with end-stage renal disease (ESRD).
+At UH Transplant Institute, our leading-edge surgeons and transplant team are passionate about extending and improving the quality of life for patients with end-stage renal disease (ESRD).

 Multidisciplinary Kidney Transplant Program